Debra Rucker Coleman, Architect

 Compass Direction

 Need to find the compass direction?
 The north arrow should be shown on a survey.
-Otherwise, look up the location on your favorite map app where north should always be facing up.
+Otherwise, look up the location on your favorite map app where north is normally shown facing up.
+Compass apps can even show magnetic north versus true north which can be very helpful!

 South Windows

 Regardless of which compass direction the Entry Faces (see below), the south side has the most windows.
 This is what makes a home passive solar.
-(Homes that have 7% or less are considered sun-tempered or solar tempered and do not need extra thermal mass for interior comfort.
+(Homes that have 7% or less are considered sun-tempered or solar-tempered and do not need extra thermal mass for interior comfort.
 8% can be an ideal compromise for most climates with a little extra glass and some thermal mass.
-The south glass is easy to adapt with the Custom Energy Specs for each climate and client preferences.)
+The south glass is easy to adapt with the Custom Energy Specs for each climate and client preference.)

 Related to south glass is thermal mass - dense materials that keep the home from overheating in winter mainly, but they also aid summer cooling.
-It can be in the floors (easy with slab on grade homes) or the walls with brick and stone veneer.
+It can be in the floors (easy with slab on grade homes) or the interior walls with brick and stone veneer.
 Homes with a higher amount of south glass require more thermal mass.
 Materials can be polished concrete, tile, brick, or stone.
-Most of the designs will show a cross-hatched floor pattern for 12x12 tile for recommended as a starting point for thermal mass location, but one of the common adaptations is to modify the thermal mass and south glass to a home owner's individual preferences especially when wood floors are a must in some rooms.

 Reversible East & West Entries

-House plans with entries that face east and west can be mirror reversed along the north-south axis with no passive solar penalty.
+House plans with entries that face east and west can be mirror-reversed along the north-south axis with no passive heating penalty.
 See the results with the "Flip" button on each floor plan.
-(For Construction Prints and CAD Files, a Mirror Reverse service is available so that words and numbers no longer read backwards.)
+(For Construction Prints and CAD Files, a Mirror Reverse service is available so that words and numbers no longer read backward.)

 45-Degree Plans